GF Sourdough Boule with Fresh Rosemary & Kalamata Olives

-Dust off your wine glasses, crack open a round of cheese, and tear off a chunk of this crusty sourdough bread.
-Rosemary and Kalamata olives make this gluten free treasure a delight to serve for any occasion.
+Dust off your wine glasses, crack open a round of cheese, and tear off a chunk of this crusty GF sourdough boule.
+Fresh rosemary and Kalamata olives make this gluten free treasure a delight to serve for any occasion.
 Do not feel intimidated by the title.
 This fragrant and savory bread is easy make and actually stays moist for days.
 Toast it up with olive oil and shredded Parmesan, top with diced tomatoes and you have a light dinner in minutes.

 To make a fabulous loaf of artisan bread, you need an equally fabulous starter.
 We took tips from SRSLY bread to get past the four day hump, and we also used grapes from our garden.
 You do not need to grow your own grapes to make a delicious GF starter!
 Click on this link for our sourdough starter and make a family heirloom recipe to be proud of in just one week.
 To take a peek at our original sourdough boule recipe, click here.

-Tips for the Perfect Boule: Rosemary and Kalamata Olive
+Tips for the Perfect Boule: Fresh Rosemary and Kalamata Olives

 - Use room temperature egg whites.